 Contamination prevents what is recyclable from being recycled.
 I will spend 20 minutes researching which materials are accepted by local haulers or drop stations in my community and recycle only those items.

 I want to continue to reduce the containers that all my bath and beauty products come in such as soap, toothpaste, and lotions.
-Shampoo bars, toothpaste tablets or make own toothpaste, purchase bulk/gallon of conditioner, refill containers of soap, etc.

 Do at Home